Amelia Van Buren

-Amelia C. Van Buren (c.
-1856 – 1942) was an American photographer.
+Amelia Culver Van Buren (c.
+1856 – 21 Jan 1942) was an American photographer.
 A noted portrait photographer, she was a student of Thomas Eakins, and the subject of his c.
 1891 painting Miss Amelia Van Buren, regarded as one of his finest works.

 Pennsylvania Academy of the Fine Arts

 Van Buren was born in Detroit, Michigan.
-Both her parents died sometime prior to 1884, when she began attending the Pennsylvania Academy of the Fine Arts.
+In 1884, she began attending the Pennsylvania Academy of the Fine Arts.
 She had already been exhibiting her artwork in Detroit for at least four years prior to attending the Academy.